 Business guidance resources listed below from Linn County Public Health, the Iowa Department of Public Health, the Centers for Disease Control and Prevention, and their community partners.
+This guidance is based on the best public health data available at this time.
+As new data and practices emerge, these guidelines may need to be updated.

 Multi-Lingual Public Health Information